 I hope you're doing well.
 Enjoying the changing seasons and staying warm with family and friends.
-I wanted to take a moment to share with you some things that have been on our minds at Phoenix as we approach the first concert of our third season.
+I wanted to take a moment to share with you some things that have been on our minds at Phoenix as we approach the first concert of our fourth season.

 As musicians, we often ask ourselves what we can do to make the world around us a better place for our audiences.
 This topic is never far from our minds, but current events have brought it to the forefront in a way that cannot be ignored.
 At Phoenix we’ve come to believe that the answer to that question lies not only in creating transcendent artistic experiences, but also in exposing our audiences to points of view they may never have found otherwise.
 This comes from a fundamental belief that diversity of culture, ideas, and sounds not only broadens our view of the world, but is essential to human progress.